ai2cm/fv3net/docs/quickstarts.rst

 The main data processing pipelines for this project currently utilize Kubernetes with Docker images and Dataflow on Google Cloud.
 Check out :ref:`workflows` to see how to run and compose them!
+The Makefiles typically specify what's being run with extended descriptions of the workflow in the ``README.md`` files.